-Rob and Steve have been practicing yoga for 14 years.
+Owners Rob Dorgan and Steve Bolia have been practicing yoga for 30 years.
 Both are former Ashtanga students who gradually moved into Anusara and now teach Alignment Based Yoga — studying with John Friend, Sianna Sherman and Mitchel Bleier.

 Their classes emphasis the body, mind and spirit through an open heart, focus and optimal alignment.
-They teach in tandem so the student receives manual adjustments with every class.
-Their Monday class is a true Beginners class and the Tuesday class is geared to an intermediate stage practice.
+Most often, they teach in tandem so the student receives manual adjustments from one, while the other is leading the class.
+Rob is available for Private In-home yoga classes as well.

 Uma: I discovered Nia in 2003 during my quest for an exercise program that I would stick to for more that three months – 13 years later, I still love every minute of the magic that is Nia.
 As a scientist by day, I find that Nia helps balance out my logical and practical side.
 Nia is a creative, expressive, and therapeutic movement form that leaves me feeling energized, centered and happy.
 I began my training with the white belt in 2009 to share the joy of Nia with others.
 With the completion of the brown belt in 2016, I continue to grow my teaching practice and am excited to witness my class evolve into a community of dancers that are finding joy in movement.

 Zahara – Belly Dancing

 Zahara has been studying belly dance for nearly fifteen years, and has been teaching belly dance fusion since 2004.
 Her style is rooted in traditional Middle Eastern dance, weaving in elements of hip-hop and alternative dancing.
 She’s hosted workshops by Ariellah, Kami Liddle, Moria Chappell and many more… keeping with her strong belief that we should be “life-time learners” of the art form.